opensearch-project/documentation-website/_ml-commons-plugin/integrating-ml-models.md

 You can temporarily disable a model when you don't want to undeploy or delete it.
 Disable a model by calling the [Update Model API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/update-model/) and setting `is_enabled` to `false`.
 When you disable a model, it becomes unavailable for [Predict API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/train-predict/predict/) requests.
 If you disable a model that is undeployed, the model stays disabled after deployment.
 You'll need to enable it in order to use it for inference.

-## Rate limit for Predict API calls
+## Rate limiting inference calls

 Setting a rate limit for Predict API calls on your ML models allows you to reduce your model inference costs.
 You can set a rate limit on the number of Predict API calls at the following levels:

-- **Model level**: Configure a rate limit within the model by calling the Update Model API and specifying a `rate_limiter`.
+- **Model level**: Configure a rate limit for all users of the model by calling the Update Model API and specifying a `rate_limiter`.
 For more information, see [Update Model API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/update-model/).
 - **User level**: Configure a rate limit for a specific user or users of the model by creating a controller.
 A model may be shared by multiple users; you can configure the controller to set different rate limits for different users.
 For more information, see [Create Controller API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/controller-apis/create-controller/).

-The rate limit is set to the more restrictive of the model-level limit and the user-level limit.
+Model-level rate limiting applies to all users of the model.
+If you specify both a model-level rate limit and a user-level rate limit, the overall rate limit is set to the more restrictive of the two.
 For example, if the model-level limit is 2 requests per minute and the user-level limit is 4 requests per minute, the overall limit will be set to 2 requests per minute.

+To set the rate limit, you provide two inputs: the maximum number of requests and the time frame.
+OpenSearch uses those inputs to calculate the rate limit as the maximum number of requests divided by the time frame.
+For example, if you set the limit to be 4 requests per minute, the rate limit is `4 requests / 1 minute`, which is `1 request / 0.25 minutes`, or `1 request / 15 seconds`.
+OpenSearch processes predict requests sequentially, in a first-come first-served manner and will limit those requests to 1 request per 15 seconds.
+Imagine two users, Alice and Bob, calling the Predict API for the same model, which has a rate limit of 1 request per 15 seconds.
+If Alice calls the Predict API and immediately after that Bob calls the Predict API, OpenSearch processes Alice's predict request first and stores Bob's request in a queue.
+Once 15 seconds passes since Alice's request, OpenSearch processes Bob's request.